rarnaout/Covid19-NP-Swab/README.md

 An NP swab is a flexible stick around 15cm in length that goes up your nose to the back of the nasal cavity (see [movie](https://www.youtube.com/watch?v=hXohAo1d6tk&feature=youtu.be&t=40)).
 It is swept or twirled around to brush or wick up secretions, which carry Covid-19 virus particles.
 The swab comes out of the nose and goes into a vial that contains fluid (viral transport medium).
 The vial gets capped and sent for processing.

+There are **two parts**: a bristled **bulb** end (above) and a **shaft**.

+The bulb looks like it would be fluffy to the touch but it is not: the bristles are short enough that it feels more like hard foam.

-There are two parts: a bristled bulb end (above) and a shaft.
-Often the shaft itself has a thin neck, for flexibility, and a thicker handle.
-The handle is often *scored*---a weak point in the shaft---where you can break it off so the bristled part stays in the vial; the handle is then thrown away.
+Often the shaft itself has a thin **neck**, for flexibility, and a thicker **handle**.
+The handle is often **scored**---a weak point in the shaft---where you can break it off so the bristled part stays in the vial; the handle is then thrown away.

 The distance along the handle where the scoring occurs depends on the vial you use.
 For example, for the vials for use with Copan 480C swabs, the breakpoint is 7cm; for [15-](https://www.fishersci.com/shop/products/falcon-15ml-conical-centrifuge-tubes-5/p-193301) or [50-mL](https://www.fishersci.com/shop/products/falcon-50ml-conical-centrifuge-tubes-2/p-193321) conical tubes (of the kind used routinely in biomedical research and sold by many manufacturers), 11.5 cm will do (the 15mL Falcons are listed as 12cm, 50mL as 11.5cm, but we haven't checked yet whether this is interior height or includes the cap).